Faculty Experts

 Ben Skipper

-Lecturer; Executive Director of Aerospace and Defense Executive Programs
+Executive Director, Aerospace and Defense Executive Programs

 Andrea Sordi

 Andrea Sordi holds a bachelor’s degree and a Ph.D. in chemical engineering with a focus on food processing and biotechnology from the University of Genova, Italy.
-He also holds an Executive MBA in global supply chain management from the University of Tennessee, Knoxville, where he has been guest lecturing for the past 3 years.
+He also holds an Executive MBA in global supply chain management from the University of Tennessee, Knoxville, where he has been lecturing for the past 3 years.

 With 20 years of experience in the fast-moving consumer goods industry (including at Danone, Kraft and Mondelez), Sordi has filled several supply chain and strategic leadership positions, both in Europe and the U.S. Most recently, he was head of global procurement strategy and capabilities and head of global indirect services sourcing for Mondelez Global LLC in Chicago, IL.
 Additionally, he has led large organizational transformations focused on digitization and data science, process simplification, leading-edge technologies and innovation, and cost leadership in indirect services.